SodiqMojeed/sodiqmojeed/content/publications/preprint/index.md

 slides: ""
 ---

-This work is driven by the results in my [previous paper](/publications/conference-paper/) on LLMs.
+This work emerged as one of the best projects that resulted from the Santa Fe Institute's 2023 Complexity Global School.
+It was accepted as a featured poster at the National Institutes of Health (NIH) [Future of Scientific Conferences workshop](https://www.labroots.com/ms/virtual-event/future-scientific-conferencing) in June 2024, and it’s also featured in a Princeton University [article](https://eeb.princeton.edu/news/emma-zajdelas-group-mentees-receive-santa-fe-institute-prize).

-> [!NOTE]
+#> [!NOTE]
-> Create your slides in Markdown - click the *Slides* button to check out the example.
+#> Create your slides in Markdown - click the *Slides* button to check out the example.

-Add the publication's **full text** or **supplementary notes** here.
-You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).
+#Add the publication's **full text** or **supplementary notes** here.
+You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-#markdown-latex/).